8 Sustainable Brands Owned By Women Of Color

 Best For | Vintage statement pieces

-Subrina Heyink is an online vintage shop full of enviable pieces that look like they were hand-picked straight out of a 90s rom-com.
+Subrina Heyink is an Instagram vintage shop full of Pinterest-worthy imagery of enviable pieces that look like they were hand-picked straight out of a ‘90s rom-com.
 Subrina’s eye for timeless statement pieces is absolutely incredible.
-Not to mention the shop’s dreamy Instagram page, which is full of Pinterest-worthy imagery.
-If you’re looking for a good vintage piece to spice up your wardrobe a bit, definitely check out Subrina’s selection.
+If you’re looking for a good vintage piece to spice up your wardrobe a bit, check out this selection.

 Ethics | Textiles sourced in South America and handmade in Los Angeles